kiranAndroidDev/NetflixSampleClone/README.md

-# netflix_sample_app
+# Netflix Sample App

 A new Flutter application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a simple app developed using Bloc pattern.

 A few resources to get you started if this is your first Flutter project: